NNPDF/nnpdf/doc/sphinx/source/vp/pydataobjs.rst

     fk = l.check_fktable(setname="ATLASTTBARTOT", theoryID=53, cfac=('QCD',))
     res = load_fktable(fk)

-results in an object containing all the information needed to compute a convolution.
+results in an :py:mod:`validphys.coredata.FKTableData` object containing all the information needed to compute a convolution.
 In particular the ``sigma`` property contains a dataframe representing the partonic cross-section (including the cfactors).